ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `encrypted_input_share` denote these values, respectively.
 Given these values, an Aggregator decrypts the input share as follows.
 First, it constructs an `InputShareAad` message from `task_id`, `report_metadata`, and `public_share`.
 Let this be denoted by `input_share_aad`.
-Then, the Aggregator looks up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id` and attempts decryption of the payload with the following procedure:
+Then, the Aggregator attempts decryption of the payload with the following procedure:

 ~~~ pseudocode
 plaintext_input_share = OpenBase(encrypted_input_share.enc, sk,